Don’t question your HOA or you might get Arrested!

 Here’s the story: Robert Frank and Tim Stebbins probably cared too much about the finances of their homeowners association, Sun City Anthem.
 Frank was first a resident agitator and then a board member.
 Stebbins was just a concerned resident.

-Frank and Stebbins believed the board was piling up excess reserves — more than $3 million — when that money should have been returned to homeowners.
-Not returning it placed the money at risk of IRS tax liability, they insisted.
+Frank and Stebbins believed the board was piling up excess HOA reserve funds — more than $3 million — when that money should have been returned to homeowners.
+Not returning the HOA reserve funds placed the money at risk of IRS tax liability, they insisted.

 Frank and Stebbins built their case and then sought advice from friends in the legal community to avoid a boomerang lawsuit from the HOA board.
 They were advised to bring the issue to local law enforcement, meaning Henderson Police.
 Bad advice.